sandmanisdancing/starter/README.md

 # starter
 Starter of web projects.

-A little boilerplate including SCSS-styles and Gulp.
+A little boilerplate including SCSS-styles and Gulp support.